cogolabs/cyto/docs/gettingStarted.md

 ## What is Cyto?

 Cyto is built around one concept: the generation of boilerplate from templates.
 Templates are like blueprints, they tell Cyto exactly what boilerplate to generate, what arguments to prompt the user for, and what special options to set.
 Generation is just the process of taking a template and creating the boilerplate it specifies.
-Generation can be broken down into this flow of events:
+At a high level, template generation can be broken down into this flow of events:

 1. User indicates that they want to generate boilerplate from a template by running the `cyto gen` command
 2. Cyto loads the specified template from the user's Global Template Library (abbreviated GTL) and performs some validation checks
 3. Cyto prompts the user for the arguments specified by the template
-4. Cyto processes each dependency, which produces the boilerplate to write to the filesystem.
-This process includes embedding the argument values into the dependency files.
+4. Cyto processes each of the template's declared dependencies, creating the boilerplate to write to the filesystem.
 5. Cyto outputs the created boilerplate.
 Tada!

 This document will walk you through the structure of templates and what the generation process looks like in practice.